tinthegoat/flashcard-app/README.md

 # StudyFlash

 StudyFlash is a full-stack web application that helps students create, manage, and practice flashcards.
-The app is designed to make learning more interactive with user-friendly features, responsive design, and persistent storage using MongoDB.
+The app is designed to make learning more interactive with user-friendly features, responsive design, and persistent storage.

 ## https://wad-6632004.eastus.cloudapp.azure.com/studyflash
 ---